khulnasoft/ThreatMatrix/frontend/README.md

 The frontend inside the docker containers does not hot-reload, so you need to use `CRA dev server` on your host machine to serve pages when doing development on the frontend, using docker nginx only as API source.

-- Start IntelX containers (see [docs](https://intelx.readthedocs.io/en/latest/Installation.html)).
+- Start ThreatMatrix containers (see [docs](https://threatmatrix.readthedocs.io/en/latest/Installation.html)).
 Original dockerized app is accessible on `http://localhost:80`

 - If you have not `node-js` installed, you have to do that.
 Follow the guide [here](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-20-04).
 We tested this with NodeJS >=16.6